Jucy Lucy: Preparation

-The burger is prepared by putting cheese between two patties of meat, then sealing both patties around the cheese to create a single patty with a cheese core.
+The burger is prepared by putting cheese between two patties of meat and sealing them around the cheese to create a single patty with a cheese core.
 As the burger cooks, the cheese inside melts.
 This has the effect of keeping the meat near the center of the burger very juicy.
 It also separates the cheese from the bun, resulting in a slightly different texture than the usual cheeseburger.
 Burger toppings such as condiments, onions, and pickles may be added.

 Other variations

 Variations of the burger at other restaurants use the same basic preparation procedures but offer different variations in terms of toppings, the burger's filling, and any accompaniments.
 Some of the best known are Blue Door Pub and The Nook.
-In 2018, Bon Appétit magazine declared the best Juicy Lucy in Minneapolis and neighbouring Saint Paul to be the one served at The Nook.
+In 2018, Bon Appétit magazine declared the best Juicy Lucy in Minneapolis-Saint Paul area to be the one served at The Nook.
 The Crooked Pint in Minneapolis has won both Silver and Gold awards from the Star Tribune since 2021 for "Best Jucy Lucy".